Leeds International Pool: Demolition

 Demolition began in the autumn of 2009.
 The walls to the western face of the centre were removed first, followed by the walls to the eastern side, leaving only the roof standing upon its support columns, and internal structure.
 These remains were subsequently demolished.

-Following demolition the site has not been redeveloped and since 2010 has been operated as two surface car parks by Leeds City Council.
+Following demolition the site had lain empty for a number of years, during which it had been operated as two surface car parks by Leeds City Council, but as of 2023 the site is undergoing high-rise redevelopment.
+So far one building, Threadworks, a 24-storey block of student flats, has been completed.